Atropine Therapy For Myopia Management

 In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by suppressing its progression.
 Doctors like Dr. Neil Margolis now offer atropine therapy as an option for those with nearsightedness, including children as young as age 5.

 Atropine drops are medicated prescription eye drops containing an antimuscarinic agent, which widens (dilates) the pupil, relaxing the eye muscles.
 In low doses, it has been shown to slow down the development of myopia.

 How Does Atropine Therapy Work?

 Atropine drops are administered in the eye in the conjunctival sac.
 This is the area behind the lower eyelid that allows for movement of the eyeball and eyelids.
 Atropine drops dilate the pupil, which temporarily stops the eye from focusing and allows this function to relax.

-Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Neil Margolis and Dr. Marsha K. Sorenson and the helpful staff at Visual Symptoms Treatment Center.
+Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Neil Margolis and the helpful staff at Visual Symptoms Treatment Center.